 An IdentiKey is automatically assigned to all incoming degree and nondegree students.
 It consists of your CU Boulder login name and IdentiKey password, and provides you with access to the university’s online services.
 It must be activated through CU Boulder’s Identity Manager before use.

 If you wish to access your personal information over the phone or in person without your photo ID, you are required to provide a security passphrase to confirm your identity.
-Visit the Set Your Security Passphrase page for details.

 Security phrases should not be shared.
 See the Confidentiality of Student Records section above for more information.